isomerpages/moe-chijsngsec/_student-development/Sexuality Education.md

 will gain awareness of the health, legal and moral issues related to viewing, downloading and/or distributing pornography.
-While students may perceive watching pornography as a private issue without consequences to bear, they will learn that it could lead to addiction and/or other risky sexual behaviours.
+While students may perceive watching pornography as a private issue without consequences to bear, they will learn that it could lead to addiction and/or other risky sexual behaviours.</p>
+<p><em>[For Co-ed Schools] </em>
-<br><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions._</em>
+<br><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
 </p>
 </td>
 <td rowspan="1" colspan="1">